ajay-4639/qdrant-langchain-cohere-ragbot/README.md

-# A Simple Full Stack RAG-bot for Enterprises using React, Qdrant, Langchain, Cohere and FastAPI
+# A Full Stack RAG-bot for Enterprises using React, Qdrant, Langchain, Cohere and FastAPI

 This React-based frontend application provides a user interface for an AI-powered document chat system, allowing users to interact with their uploaded documents through natural language queries.